 The Laurence Olivier Awards take place annually at different venues in London.
 There are a variety of categories, including best director, best actor and best actress.
 The awards are named after the British actor Sir Laurence Olivier, late Lord Olivier, who was best known for his roles in various Shakespeare plays.

-Works by British and international artists are displayed in Galleries across the UK.
-Some of the most well-known galleries are The National Gallery, Tate Britain and Tate Modern in London, the National Museum in Cardiff, and the National Gallery of Scotland in Edinburgh.
+Works by British and international artists are displayed in galleries across the UK.
+Some of the most well-known galleries are The National Gallery, Tate Britain and Tate Modern in London, the National Museum in Cardiff, and the Scottish National Gallery in Edinburgh.

 Notable British artists